mathewgomas-alfred/mathewgomas.io/user_manual/python_scripting/krita_python_plugin_howto.rst

 text
  The text that it will show in the shortcut editor. whatsThis
- The text it will show when a QT application specifically calls for 'what is this', which is a help action. toolTip
+ The text it will show when a Qt application specifically calls for 'what is this', which is a help action. toolTip
  The tool tip, this will show up on hover-over. iconText